Frequently Asked Questions

 Notifications

-You can define what type of notifications you would like to receive from different notification channels in your account settings.
-The email notification channel also has the option to set a notification frequency to aggregate notifications.
+You can define which notifications you receive from each notification channel in your account settings.
+The email channel also lets you set a notification frequency to bundle alerts into a digest.

 DMARC